alters-mit/tdw_sound20k/README.md

 ## TDW

-In the TDW sub-set, the dropped object is selected from a list derived from `models/wnids_tdw.json`.
-There are only 2 types of scenes:
+In the TDW sub-set, the dropped object is selected from a list derived from `models/models_per_material_tdw.json`.
+There are 2 types of scenes:

 | Scene        | Description                                                  |
 | ------------ | ------------------------------------------------------------ |